Hall of Fame

 Joe Breinig, Sr: Coach and Administrator: Served as LCHS’ Athletic Director from 1976-2004 (26 years).
 40 years’ service to LCPS

-Willie Washington: Coach: Varsity boys Basketball, Varsity Girls Basketball, Track.
-First African American Head Coach at LCHS.
+Willie Washington: Coach: Varsity boys Basketball, Varsity Girls Basketball, and Track at LCHS.
+Coached numerous All District, All Region, and All State athletes.

 Daniel “Danny” Furr: Class of 1967.
 Earned 10 Varsity Letters in 4 Varsity Sports (Football, Basketball, Baseball, and Track).

-Julie Skinner: Class of 1982: Lettered in Softball and Basketball, All District 3x in Softball 2x in Basketball.
-Played Basketball at Campbell University (Still holds 7 individual records)
+Julie Skinner: Class of 1982: Lettered in Softball and Basketball, All District 3x in Softball, 2x in Basketball.
+Played Basketball at Campbell University (Still holds 7 individual school records)